genevol-usp/hlaexpression/geuvadis_reanalysis/report.md

 <img src="./investigate_bias/plots/expression_by_refallele.png" width="2000" />

+The last column is the partial correlation cor(expression ~ divergence | controlling for genotype).
+The idea here is that once we control for the genotype effect, the divergence of the HLA allele from the reference would not explain much of the variation in expression.

 | index             | gene     |  expression~divergence|  divergence~genotype|  expression~divergence\_genotype|
 |:------------------|:---------|----------------------:|--------------------:|--------------------------------:|
 | HLA\_personalized | HLA-A    |                   0.41|                 0.75|                            -0.09|